Merck/r2rtf/README.md

 ## Overview

-`r2rtf` is an R package to create production ready tables and figures in RTF format.
+`r2rtf` is an R package to create production-ready tables and figures in RTF format.
 The R package is designed to

--   provide simple “verb” functions that correspond to each component of a table, to help you translate data frame to table in RTF file.
+-   provide simple “verb” functions that correspond to each component of a table, to help you translate data frame(s) to a table in RTF file.
 -   enables pipes (`%>%`).
 -   only focus on **table format**.
     -   Data manipulation and analysis shall be handled by other R